-“Set in 1944 San Francisco, Adler’s superior second whodunit featuring homicide detective Oliver Wright (after 2014’s In the Shadow of Lies) finds Wright, who has returned to the U.S. from combat in the Pacific with only one good leg, serving as a JAG lieutenant.
-He has mixed feelings about his first homicide case: “regret for the victim and her family, and an unseemly exhilaration at being able to do the job I loved—a job that required someone to die violently, unwillingly.” … Fans of Sheldon Russell’s Hook Runyon series will find this a more than acceptable substitute.”
+“Set in 1944 San Francisco, Adler’s superior second whodunit featuring homicide detective Oliver Wright (after 2014’s In the Shadow of Lies), finds Wright, who has returned to the U.S from combat in the Pacific with only one good leg, serving as a JAG lieutenant.
+He has mixed feelings about his homicide cases: ‘regret for the victim and her family, and an unseemly exhilaration at being able to do a job I loved—a job that required someone to die violently, unwillingly.’… Fans of Sheldon Russell’s Hook Runyan series will find this a more than acceptable substitute.”

-Readers’ Favorite This is the second installment in this series and, after devouring this one in a single setting, I am frantically digging for the first.
-Set in the San Francisco Bay area i 1944, Shadowed by Death paints a wonderful noir-ish picture of a city at war.
-Mary Adler does a masterful job in exploring the murky waters, hidden complexities and shifting allegiances of nationalistic and political loyalties during WWII.
-I highly recommend Shadowed by Death; a definite must-read.”
+“This is the second installment in this series, and, after devouring this one in a single setting, I am frantically digging for the first.
+Shadowed by Death paints a wonderful noir-ish picture of a city at war.
+Mary Adler does a masterful job in exploring the murky waters, hidden complexities, and shifting allegiances of nationalistic and political loyalties during WWII.
+I highly recommend Shadowed by Death, a definite must-read.”